Memorial Day Sale – Shop Now

 Rubber Gym Floor Mats

-You can choose anything from thin 1/4” mats for bodyweight exercises up to 3/4” Shock Mats, which are specially designed to handle the impact of heavy Olympic weightlifting and dumbbell exercises.
+You can choose anything from thin 1/4” mats for bodyweight exercises up to 1/2″ Mega Mats, which are for heavy weightlifters and high-impact workouts.

 Pros of Rubber Flooring

-• Easy to install: Whether you choose tiles, rolls, or mats, you can install rubber flooring in your home gym without the help of an installation professional.
-Just make sure you have some friends to help if you choose rubber rolls because they get pretty heavy.
+• Easy to install: Whether you choose tiles, rolls, or mats, you can install rubber flooring in your home gym without any professional help.
+Just make sure you have some friends to help if you choose rubber rolls because they can get pretty heavy.

 • Best shock absorption: For tough workouts and heavy weights, rubber gym flooring will absorb the shock, keeping your joints and subfloor safe and sound.